Thursday, April 18, 2019

 Since 1996, there have been at least 24 US based studies, finding for death penalty/execution deterrence (1) finding from 1-28 innocent lives saved per execution, or 33-900 innocents saved/yr (3).

-Even with the 900 saved per year, we are looking at "only" a 5% (3) net reduction in innocents murdered, numbers which could disappear in the normal ups and downs of gross murder rates, which occur, every year . . . but those innocents would still have been saved and this is one of the reasons that it is problematic to use murder rates to determine deterrence (see para (5), below).
+Even with the 900 saved per year, we are looking at "only" a 5% (3) net reduction in innocents murdered, numbers which could disappear in the normal ups and downs of gross murder rates, which occur, every year . . . but those innocents gross would still have been saved and this is the obvious reason that it is problematic to use murder rates to determine deterrence (see para (5), below).

 There will never be consensus on the numbers saved, as expected with the "soft" sciences.